 Here are a few powerful features you might not be using according to LinkedIn expert Wayne Breitbarth.
 Read on to see the first 3 features. ~LSi Media

 Like most social platforms, LinkedIn is constantly evolving and adding features to help you get the most out of connecting with others, typically for professional reasons.
 Consider using these features to your advantage by giving your profile a professional makeover.
-Features that will help position you as an expert in your respective area include:
+LinkedIn features that will help position you as an expert in your respective area include:

 Areas to incorporate great keywords include your headline, summary, interests, job titles, job descriptions, and skills.
 A keyword-centric headline will boost your profile traffic and makes you more appealing to prospective employers.